Mac Hollowell

-Mac Hollowell (born September 26, 1998) is a Canadian professional ice hockey defenceman.
-He is currently playing for the Toronto Marlies in the American Hockey League (AHL) while under contract to the Toronto Maple Leafs of the National Hockey League (NHL).
-In 2019, he was named to the Ontario Hockey League First All Star Team.
+Mac Hollowell (born September 26, 1998) is a Canadian professional ice hockey defenceman for HC Lada Togliatti of the Kontinental Hockey League (KHL).

 Playing career

 Early career

 Hollowell played 38 games with the Niagara Rivermen Minor Midget hockey club, where he tallied 8 goals and 19 assists for 27 points.
 He then played one season of junior B hockey with the Niagara Falls Canucks under the leadership of Frank Pietrangelo.
 He was eventually drafted by the Sault Ste.
 Marie Greyhounds in the 12th round of the 2014 Ontario Hockey League (OHL) Priority Selection Draft.
 Hollowell recorded his first career OHL goal on December 28, 2014, against the Saginaw Spirit.
 He ended his rookie season totalling two goals and four assists in 11 games.

-Although eligible for the 2017 NHL Entry Draft, Hollowell went undrafted.
+Although eligible for the 2017 NHL entry draft, Hollowell went undrafted.
 However, he drew some interest from the Toronto Maple Leafs who invited him to their prospect camp during the summer.
 He returned to the Greyhounds where he ended the 2017–18 season fifth amongst leading scoring OHL defencemen with 12 goals and 44 assists in 63 games.
-Due to his play, Hollowell was drafted in the fourth round of the 2018 NHL Entry Draft by the Toronto Maple Leafs.
+Due to his play, Hollowell was drafted in the fourth round of the 2018 NHL entry draft by the Toronto Maple Leafs.
 He was invited to attend the Toronto Marlies training camp but was returned to the Greyhounds prior to the 2018–19 season.
 Prior to the start of his season as an overager, Hollowell was named an alternate captain alongside Jordan Sambrook and Morgan Frost.
 Hollowell finished his final season in the OHL with 24 goals, 53 assists, and 77 points in 64 games.
 As a result, he was selected for the OHL First All-Star Team.